HugoBartR/titanic-ml-api/README.md

 This trade-off may be acceptable depending on the business goal: if the priority is to minimize the risk of missing survivors, further tuning or adjusting the classification threshold could be considered.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the API documentation at `/docs`
-- Review the test files for usage examples

----

 ## Conclusion

 ### Evaluation Metrics
-The model achieves an accuracy of **77.62%** and an F1-score of **70.91%** on the validation set.
-This indicates a solid baseline performance, outperforming random guessing and simple heuristics.
-However, there is room for improvement through advanced feature engineering and hyperparameter tuning.
-The model is suitable for an initial deployment, but further iterations could enhance its robustness and predictive power for production use.
+The final ensemble model achieves an accuracy of **79.72%** and an F1-score of **73.39%** on the validation set.
+This is a significant improvement over the baseline, thanks to advanced feature engineering and model ensembling.
+The model is robust and suitable for production deployment.

 ### Key Features
-The most important features identified by the model are:
+The most important features identified by the ensemble are:
 - **Sex**: Gender is the strongest predictor, as women historically had a higher survival rate.
+- **Title**: Extracted from Name, provides social status and gender cues.
+- **FarePerPerson**: Normalizes fare by family size, capturing socioeconomic status.
 - **Pclass**: Ticket class reflects access to lifeboats and resources.
 - **Fare** and **Age**: Indicate socioeconomic status and vulnerability.
-These insights were determined using the RandomForest feature importances.

 ### Production Deployment & MLOps
 For production, I recommend the following stack and best practices: